 Gurus of gleam, Fenwick’s cleaning products have been on the sponges of caravanners for years, and we had high hopes for the British brand.

-Just add it to a bucket of water and soap up your sponge before washing your caravan as normal.
-Unlike some products here, the Fenwick’s stuff does take a bit more scrubbing to get some of the ingrained speckles of dirt, but elbow grease and patience will solve this problem in little time.
+Just add it to a bucket of water and soap up your sponge before washing your caravan as usual.
+Unlike some products here, the Fenwick’s stuff does take a bit more scrubbing to get some of the ingrained speckles of dirt.
+But elbow grease and patience will solve this problem in little time.

-With a recommended one part cleaner to 10 parts water, it works well on black streaks too but won’t eliminate them completely.
-Give an area a good seeing to and you’ll remove 90% of any staining.
+With a recommended one part cleaner to 10 parts water, it works well on black streaks too.
+But it won’t eliminate them.
+Give an area a good seeing to, and you’ll remove 90% of any staining.